MicrosoftDocs/azure-docs/articles/storage/blobs/storage-blob-java-get-started.md

 ## Authorize access and connect to Blob Storage

-To connect to Blob Storage, create an instance of the [BlobServiceClient](/java/api/com.azure.storage.blob.blobserviceclient) class.
-This object is your starting point.
-You can use it to operate on the blob service instance and its containers.
-You can create a `BlobServiceClient` object by using an Azure Active Directory (Azure AD) authorization token, an account access key, or a shared access signature (SAS).
+To connect an application to Blob Storage, create an instance of the [BlobServiceClient](/java/api/com.azure.storage.blob.blobserviceclient) class.
+This object is your starting point to interact with data resources at the storage account level.
+You can use it to operate on the storage account and its containers.
+You can also use the service client to create container clients or blob clients, depending on the resource you need to work with.

+To learn more about creating and managing client objects, see [Create and manage client objects that interact with data resources](storage-blob-client-management.md).

+You can authorize a `BlobServiceClient` object by using an Azure Active Directory (Azure AD) authorization token, an account access key, or a shared access signature (SAS).

 To learn more about each of these authorization mechanisms, see [Authorize access to data in Azure Storage](../common/authorize-data-access.md).